IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create Pipeline**

-Pipeline resource lists the tasks to be executed and provides the input and output resources and input parameters required by each task.
+Pipeline lists the tasks to be executed and provides the input and output resources and input parameters required by each task.
 If there is any dependency between the tasks, that is also addressed.
-In this tutorial -
+In the `tekton-pipeline/resources/pipeline.yaml` :

-* Pipeline uses two tasks `build-image-from-source` and `deploy-to-cluster`
+* Pipeline uses the above mentioned tasks `build-image-from-source` and `deploy-to-cluster`
 * Need to execute the tasks one after the another, hence `runAfter` key is used.
-* Pipelineresource (git repository) is bound through `resources` key.
+* Pipelineresource (git repository) is provided through the `resources` key.

 All required parameters are passed through params.
+Parameters value are defined in pipeline as `$(params.imageUrl)` which is different than the args in task definition.
 Apply this configuration as:

 ```
   kubectl apply -f pipeline/pipeline.yaml